What is the use of Vicat’s apparatus?

 - Keep in mind the gauging time of cement.

 - Fill out the Vicat mould and finish its surface.
-Test block is now prepare for the test.
+A test block is now prepared for the test.

 - Again, place the mould on a non-porous plate under the rod and needle.

 - Lower the needle to touch the surface and release quickly and let it penetrate through the paste.

 - Keep repeating this procedure until the needle fails to penetrate the mould for about 5mm from the bottom of the mould.

 - The time has gone since the water was added to the cement until the time when the needle fails to pierce the mould till 5 mm from the bottom is known as Initial Setting Time.